-I’m writing this as Larry and I drive back from our little hideaway in Baja.
+I’m writing this as my husband, Larry, and I drive back from our little hideaway in Baja.
 When we go, Larry takes care of most everything.
 Making the plans with our friends, grabbing the passports and pesos, prepping the car, schlepping bags; I love it.

 That always reminds me how grateful I am to have finally learned how to appreciate a kind, generous, grownup man.

 If I had met Larry a couple years earlier he would have been one of those guys I thought was too nice, too boring and too old.
 (He hadn’t even traveled out of the US for goodness sake!
 He didn’t have friends he hung out with.
 And he’s 9 years older.
 Ugh!)
 I wouldn’t have even agreed to meet him.